 We start with some (possibly random) values for the variables.

-We calculate the partial derivatives of the cost function at that point.
+We calculate the partial derivatives of the cost function using those values.
 These values are called gradients because each is the rate of change (slope of the tangent) of the cost function based on the change in one variable.